CM4all/beng-proxy/doc/lb.rst

   a ``LISTENER_TAG`` packet (if a translation server is ever queried during a HTTP request).

+- ``zeroconf_service``: if specified, then register this listener as Zeroconf service in the local Avahi daemon.

 - ``bind``: an adddress to bind to.
 May be the wildcard ``*`` or an IPv4/IPv6 address followed by a port.
 IPv6 addresses should be enclosed in square brackets to disambiguate the port